 Thanks, Matt, for taking the time to talk with us.
 How long have you been interested in truck camping?

 Matt: For over 10 years now.
 We’ve owned three truck campers.
 Our first was a 2001 Lance 845.
 I loved the weight of that camper, and it had a solar panel installed from the previous owner.
 However, it was a bit too small for two adults and a full size dog.
 Its holding tanks were a bit small as well.
 Our second camper was a 2008 Lance 861.
 It had huge holding tanks, almost double that of the 845.
 Unfortunately, it was way too heavy for our Ram 3500 6.4L SRW truck, so it was time for another truck and camper.
 Our current camper is a 2005 Arctic Fox 990.

-TCA: Why did you get an older Arctic Fox?
+Why did you decide to get an older Arctic Fox?

 Matt: It was handed down to us by my father who was the original owner.
 He used it for trips down to Florida and it spent its entire life in the Midwest.
 It has bigger holding tanks than the 861, which we love.
 It’s also longer and is warmer than the Lance.
 I will say that the Lance quality is leaps and bounds better than this Arctic Fox.
 That’s not to say the newer Arctic Fox campers are bad, since we haven’t owned a newer one, I can only compare it to what we’ve owned.

 Have you made any modifications to the Arctic Fox yet?

 Matt: No, not yet.
 We’ve been fixing and removing some of the items my father put in the camper when he bought it.
 We just replaced the bathroom skylight, as the dual pane skylight outer dome was cracked and created what we called a “fish bowl.”
 We have replaced most of the small plastic items in the camper where UV turned the plastic orange and made it brittle.